Ilkley: Culture and attractions

 The historic Ilkley Golf club house was built over a hundred years ago in Middleton, it overlooks the golf course which stretches on into North Yorkshire following along the side of the River Wharfe.

 Ilkley's rural surroundings attract walkers and cyclists to the area.
 The landmark Cow and Calf rocks, which overlook the town on Ilkley Moor, consist of a large outcrop, which allegedly imitates a cow, and a boulder, which imitates a calf.
 The site is also visited for its rock climbing routes.
 The Old Bridge just outside the town centre is the official start to the Dales Way, an 84 mi walk through the dales to Bowness-on-Windermere in the Lake District.

+Ilkley Memorial Gardens commemorate men of the town killed in both the First and Second World Wars.
+Designed by John James Joass and laid out in 1922, the gardens are listed at Grade II on the Register of Historic Parks and Gardens of Special Historic Interest in England.
 Darwin Gardens, to the south of the town, is a Millennium Green which commemorates the town's links with English naturalist Charles Darwin.
 The Green features a maze, whose design was influenced by the Swastika Stone carving, and includes monuments with an evolutionary theme.

 Ilkley is home to the largest and oldest literary festival in the North of England, the Ilkley Literature Festival.
 The 1984 British comedy film A Private Function, written by Alan Bennett, was filmed in Ilkley and Ben Rhydding.
 The town was also one of the locations used for the 2003 British comedy film Calendar Girls.
 The BBC programme Psychoville is set, in part, in Ilkley.

-The Ilkley Gazette is the town's weekly newspaper.
+Ilkley Playhouse is a live community theatre located on Weston Road in the centre of Ilkley, hosting a wide range of plays, musical and other events.

 A complementary medicine festival has been held in Ilkley since 1988 and is currently held twice a year, attracting 2,000 visitors.

 Since 1969 Ilkley has been twinned with Coutances in France.

 In December 2020 it was announced that a stretch of the River Wharfe at Ilkley would become the first river bathing place to be added to the list of designated bathing places in England under the Bathing Water Regulations 2013, which hitherto included coastal sites and lakes.
 This followed a campaign by the Ilkley Clean River Campaign.

 Local media

 Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire.
 Television signals are received from one of the two local relay transmitters (Wharfedale and Addingham).

-Local radio stations are BBC Radio Leeds on 95.3 FM, Greatest Hits Radio Harrogate & The Yorkshire Dales on 107.1 FM, Capital Yorkshire on 105.6 FM, Heart Yorkshire on 107.6 FM, Drystone Radio on 102 FM and Rombalds Radio, a community based radio station that broadcast online.
+Local radio stations are BBC Radio Leeds on 95.3 FM, Greatest Hits Radio Harrogate & The Yorkshire Dales on 107.1 FM, Capital Yorkshire on 105.6 FM, Heart Yorkshire on 107.6 FM, Drystone Radio on 102 FM and My Ilkley Radio, a community based radio station that broadcasts online.

 The IIkley Gazette is the town's local weekly newspaper.